emmahedvigpindhansen/DIKUArcade/README.md

 ### Requirements
 * .NET Core 3.1 SDK and runtime

+Pick an option that suits you here: https://dotnet.microsoft.com/download/dotnet-core/3.1

 #### Mac
 * libgdiplus.
 The Mono project provides an implementation that is available through [homebrew](https://formulae.brew.sh/formula/mono-libgdiplus).